DarthPackman/TRUSUGaming/README.md

 <h1> README of TRUSU Gaming Club Website <h1>

-<p> This website was made in a very hurry manner so code is very messy but!!
-Mostly what was used is from Bootstrap! </p>
+# This website was made in a very hurry manner so code is very messy but!!
+Mostly what was used is from Bootstrap!